 There are actually two ways to go up.
 One is to take the stairs: 327 steps to the first level & 347 more to the second.
 From there – although there are 991 more “emergency” steps up – you have to take the elevator to level 3.

 Opting for the tiresome stairs doesn’t mean it’s for FREE.
-In other words, you still have to buy a ticket to climb to the heavens.
-Logically, it’s cheaper than the elevator up, but it’s also impossible to buy a ticket online.
-You just have to wait your turn at the ticket office.
+In other words, you still have to buy a ticket to climb up.

 To know if tickets are still available for the dates you’ll visit Paris, you can use the following calendar:

-Besides the spectacular view of the City of Light, on the first & second level you’ll find world class restaurants, with world class food & world class prices.
-On the third level there’s even a Champagne Bar.
-A “Salut!”, which MAY oblige you to take the elevator down…!
+Besides the spectacular view of the City of Light, on the first & second level you’ll find some good restaurants & even a champagne bar to celebrate your presence at a very special world famous spot.

 Behold… the Eiffel Tower